mamedev/mame-goodies/plugins/viewswitch/README.md

 # Quick view switch plugin

-This plugin allows you to configure hotkeys to switch views.
+This plugin allows you to configure hotkeys to switch directly to views or to cycle through available views.

 ## License